Program coordinator jobs in Brookhaven, NY - 439 jobs

 ESSENTIAL FUNCTIONS:

 Provide patient admission related tasks.
 For patient care needs, this is an on-site role.
 Clearly communicate and exchange information verbally and electronically.
 Consistent computer and phone, general office equipment use.
 Generally sedentary, traversing office and facility areas.
-The Admissions Specialist Lead will also be on call for admission needs 8-10 hours weekly as determined by the Director of Access Services.
+The ability to work a flexible schedule based on the needs of the program

 QUALIFICATIONS:

-Strong interpersonal skills required to facilitate conversations with patients, staff, nurses, physicians, etc.
+Strong interpersonal skills to facilitate conversations with patients, staff, nurses, physicians, etc.

 Knowledge of a Customer Relationship Management System (CRM)